“Tell me and I forget. Teach me and I remember. Involve me and I learn.” - Benjamin Franklin

 Remotely Accessible Anytime, Anywhere

-While this isn’t unique to VILT programs per se, it is an important aspect of their growing popularity, particularly when the structure they follow is relevant to a specific learning need.
+With the VILT program, a training session can be delivered to anyone, anywhere – and accessed anytime, as long as the session is recorded for posterity!
+While this isn’t unique to VILT programs per se, it is an important aspect of their growing popularity, mainly when the structure they follow is relevant to a specific learning need.

-For example, consider a large international company needs to roll out a new cloud-based software system: to 5,000 people across 10 international offices.
+For example, consider a large international company that needs to roll out a new cloud-based software system to 5,000 people across ten global offices.
 Engagement is critical.
-While the easiest way to ensure employees familiarize themselves with the new system is to send an email, create a video, or even devise an eLearning module that they can complete ‘when they have time’, a more effective way to ensure the skills gap is bridged is to use a VILT program.
+While the easiest way to ensure employees familiarize themselves with the new system is to send an email, create a video, or even devise an eLearning module that they can complete “when they have the time,” a more effective way to ensure the skills gap is bridged is to use a VILT program.

 Caters To Different Learning Styles

 Although VILT learning can be both generic in scope or highly tailored to specific needs, the functionality many platforms provide is better set up to cater to multiple types of virtual training.
 Depending on who you speak to (!), some education practitioners have long posited that there are three main learning styles: visual (watching), auditory (listening), and kinesthetic (doing).

 In practice, VILT programs enable all of these.
 Live and recorded classroom sessions and instructor-led training allow learners to engage by watching, listening, asking questions and making notes – while a whole suite of digital tools provide them with opportunities to interact on a one-to-one or one-to-many basis (see ‘Delivery In Practice’ for more info below).

 In addition, the virtual instructor also has a variety of digital content elements they can use to make the learning experience more interactive and learners engaged.
 These include things like surveys, polls, and quizzes.
 They can also share graphs, videos, and other resources easily – and at scale – to all students at once.